quarkiverse/quarkus-jnosql/README.md

 | `jnosql.couchbase.user`     | The username [^0]     | string |         |
 | `jnosql.couchbase.password` | The password [^0]     | string |         |
 | `jnosql.couchbase.password` | The password [^0]     | string |         |

+[^0]: Pay attention to the way the sensitive variables are stored in order to avoid data leakage and security flaws.

 Please, take a look at the [Eclipse JNoSQL Database API for Couchbase documentation](https://github.com/eclipse/jnosql-databases#configuration-2) to learn more about all supported properties.